 Director–Brandy Roatsey knows she’s the luckiest fan on the planet because she gets to run Dragon Con’s Star Wars programming…especially with all of the new Star Wars!
-An attorney by day (lucky enough to be working for/learning from a member of the Dragon Con fam), she dreams of one day securing a permanent job working for Dragon Con or Lucasfilm (or something similar where she can talk Star Wars every day).
+An attorney working healthcare compliance by day, she dreams of one day securing a permanent job working for Dragon Con or Lucasfilm (or something similar where she can talk Star Wars every day).
 SWatDC has enabled her to meet so many wonderful people, especially the 501st, Mandos, and Rebel Legion, whom she loves partnering with to host Saber School craft days and toy drives for Children’s Healthcare of Atlanta.

 A Star Wars fan for as long as she can remember, her favorite characters are Rey, Darth Vader, and the love of her life, Han Solo.
 She is a massive Han-Leia fangirl and is not afraid to argue that they are one of the most iconic couples in cinematic history.
 She runs the SWatDC Twitter and loves to talk to the massive multi-fandom base that’s brought together by Dragon Con.
 Her other fandoms include: Harry Potter, BSG, GWTW, all things science, and pop-culture.

 Assistant Director–Paula Rosenberg finally decided that volunteering at Star Wars Celebrations was no longer enough to satisfy her fandom needs.
 So, after thirteen years as an attendee, she decided to take the plunge and join all of her friends volunteering for Dragon Con.